<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Always lead people to a landing page with one very clear action that they can take.
 If you lead them to a full website with a navigation menu, users may get distracted by everything they can click on and navigate away from your form.
 Instead, make one page that stands on its own and entices visitors to take the exact action that will benefit you the most.

-If you want to get a bit more advanced, you can try retargeting ads once you get enough traffic to your landing page.
+If you want to get a bit more advanced, you can try retargeting ads once you get enough traffic to your landing page or website.
 For instance, you can target anyone who has visited your page, but who has not filled out your form, with a slightly different message to entice them further.
 Try out a testimonial from a past attendee or highlight one of your keynote speakers!

 7. Do some pre-event content marketing